Linking to the curriculum

 Linking to the Curriculum Criteria

-- Environmental issues have been covered in at least three areas of the curriculum by most year groups; this is clearly evident in schemes of work and lesson plans.
+- Environmental issues have been covered in at least three areas of the curriculum; this is clearly evident in schemes of work and lesson plans.

 Your Eco-Schools projects are an opportunity to enrich the school curriculum with real-world, practical learning and life-skills.